Medicare and Hearing Aids

 Regardless of the outcome of the diagnostic test, Medicare still does not cover the hearing aid itself.

-Hearing aids and Medicare Advantage
+Hearing aids and Medicare Advantage plans

 Some Medicare Advantage plans (Medicare Part C) cover hearing exams and hearing aids.
 Medicare Advantage plans often offer benefits not typically included with Original Medicare (Part A and Part B), such as routine hearing exams and hearing aids.
 Since each Medicare Advantage plan is different, you should compare plans carefully to find one that fits all of your medical needs.
 You can see if any Medicare Advantage plans in your area cover hearing aids and exams by using our Medicare Advantage plan comparison tool.

-If you have insurance that covers hearing exams, such as Medicare Advantage or Medicaid, follow your plan's instructions for getting an exam.
+If you have insurance that covers hearing exams, such as a Medicare Advantage plan or Medicaid, follow your plan's instructions for getting an exam.
 If your doctor does not perform hearing exams, he or she may refer you to a specialist.

 Buying a hearing aid

 The cost for hearing aids ranges from hundreds to thousands of dollars.
-If you have health insurance that covers hearing aids, such as Medicare Advantage, be sure to read your plan documents carefully, because you may only be covered if you buy your hearing aid from certain suppliers or through a certain process.
+If you have health insurance that covers hearing aids, such as a Medicare Advantage plan, be sure to read your plan documents carefully, because you may only be covered if you buy your hearing aid from certain suppliers or through a certain process.
 If you don't have such coverage, you can buy hearing aids wherever you want.

 Some states have hearing-related benefits, including coverage for hearing aids, for qualified residents through Medicaid and other state programs.
 The Hearing Loss Association of America website has state-specific information on hearing aid coverage.